afaghmir/Better-Group-/README.md

 A scheduling software that generates its own demand by allowing clients to create availability requests.
 This enables gyms and trainers to offer sessions that directly match client needs.

 ⸻
+Sorting algorithms (using Python) to create classes and assign optimal locations and times that suit the majority of participants.
+⸻

 Technology
 | Name             | Role             | GitHub Handle   |